Reduce inequality within and among countries.

 One-for-one Underwear Donation

 We believe that access to clean, new underwear is a fundamental human right, essential for maintaining dignity.
 Sadly, underwear poverty exists in Australia, and we are committed to addressing this through our one-for-one program—donating a pair of underwear for every item sold.
 We are incredibly proud of the impact our one-for-one campaign has made.
 And it became even more powerful on day when we discovered surplus elastic destined for landfill at one of our factories.
 Now, we utilise deadstock materials like leftover elastic and fabric from other orders to produce the underwear we donate, each pair unique.
 Our relationship with the factory producing our donation underwear spans over a decade, built on mutual trust and a commitment to sustainability.
-They consistently use BCI and organic cotton and non-toxic Oeko-Tex certified dyes to ensure the fabrics are safe.
-We donate to Aboriginal Health Centres, women's shelters, and homelessness charities.
+They consistently use organic cotton and non-toxic Oeko-Tex certified dyes to ensure the fabrics are safe.
+We give to Aboriginal Health Centres, women's shelters, and homelessness charities.

 Social Traders Certified